node-opcua/node-opcua/documentation/creating_a_server.md

 let variable2 = 10.0;

 namespace.addVariable({
     componentOf: device,
     nodeId: "ns=1;b=1020FFAA", // some opaque NodeId in namespace 4
     browseName: "MyVariable2",
     dataType: "Double",
+    minimumSamplingInterval: 1234, // we need to specify a minimumSamplingInterval when using a getter
     value: {
         get: () => new Variant({dataType: DataType.Double, value: variable2 }),
         set: (variant) => {